bcgov/cas-home/docs/version_control/pull-request-review-process.md

 ## Step 6: Merge the Pull Request

-Once your changes have been approved and the code is updated with the latest changes on the `develop` branch, you can merge the pull request.
+Once your changes have been approved make sure your code is up to date with the latest changes on the `develop` branch; If it's not, you need to rebase your branch with the latest changes on the `develop` branch.
+We always use `rebase` to keep the history clean and linear.
+This is what you need to do:

+- `git checkout develop`
+- `git pull`
+- `git checkout <your-branch>`
+- `git rebase -i origin/develop` (`-i` is for interactive mode)
+- resolve conflicts if any
+- `git push origin <your-branch> --force`

+Once your code is up to date and all checks have passed, you can merge your pull request.

 ## Step 7: Move the card to `Pending PO Approval` column